adam-lafontaine/ProgrammingBlog/static_bv_client/public/content/posts/[004][Parallelism for free].md

 std::ranges::sort(vec);
 ```

-In any case, begin and end iterators are still required to define the range we want to perform the algorithm on.
-We also have the option to only apply an algorithm to part of the range.
+In any case, begin and end iterators are still required to define the range we want to perform an algorithm on.
+We also have the option to apply an algorithm to a subset of a range.
 For example, we can sort only the first 10 elements of a containiner.

 ```cpp
 std::sort(vec.begin(), vec.begin() + 10);